 The Kirtland Temple is a National Historic Landmark in Kirtland, Ohio, USA.
-It is owned and operated by the Community of Christ, formerly the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS).
+It is currently owned and operated by the Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS)).
 This was the first temple to the Latter-day saints.
 The design mixes Federal, Greek Revival and Gothic Revival architectural elements.

 Each year tens of thousands take tours of the temple.
 The Community of Christ allows various denominations to hold 50 to 60 worship services and educational events each year.
 There are also community Thanksgiving, Christmas Eve, and Holy Week services that are held at the temple each year.